the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03B_backend/3B_2/_index.md

 If we want to look at our Task data, we can register our models in `admin.py` and Django will give access to our data through the admin page.
 The `admin.py` file can be found in the `starter_app` directory.

-Let's register the Task model so we can see our Task data from within the admin page.
+{{< code-action >}} Let's register the Task model so we can see our Task data from within the admin page.

 ```python {hl_lines=["2-4"]}
 from django.contrib import admin